django-cms/docs/docs/introduction/01-install.rst

 Disable BigAutoField
 --------------------

 Since Django 3.2 `django-admin startproject` command creates `setting.py` with enhancement for DB autoincrement primary keys `DEFAULT_AUTO_FIELD = 'django.db.models.BigAutoField'`.
-Django CMS was build agains Django defaults, so you should remove this setting to get default behaviour which is equal to setting `DEFAULT_AUTO_FIELD = 'django.db.models.AutoField'`.
+Django CMS was build against Django defaults, so you should remove this setting to get default behaviour which is equal to setting `DEFAULT_AUTO_FIELD = 'django.db.models.AutoField'`.

 .. info::